tiaanduplessis/fat-fingered/README.md

 ## About

 This package depends on [fuzzyset](https://www.npmjs.com/package/fuzzyset.js) to find mistakes in commonly used email addresses.
-It is used on the onboarding flow of [Varsity Vibe](https://varsityvibe.co.za/).
+It is used on the onboarding flow of [Varsity Vibe](https://varsityvibe.co.za/) web app.

 ## Install